Bwafen/DTPLoot/README.md

 'tis therefore recommended that you /reloadui after every significant change.

 #--- Changelog ---#
+v1.2 	- Changed output when nobody rolls on an item.
+	- Set bonus for raiders/corrupted officers to 10.
+	- Bugs for the bug lord.

 v1.1 	- Added update request functionality.
 Bug fixes.
 Introduced new bugs :)

 v1.00 	- First released 03/04/2020.